axodotdev/cargo-dist/book/src/simple-guide.md

 cargo publish --dry-run
 ```

 If both of those seem happy, you're ready to release!
-All we need to do is push up a commit that has the [Git Tag][git-tag] that [status][] suggested.
+All we need to do is push up a commit that has the [Git Tag][git-tag] that [plan][] suggested.
 As we've seen in previous sections, it's recommending "v0.1.0" for our example app, so let's use that:

 ```sh
 # Publish to a Github Release with cargo-dist